BTulkas/JBPRoject2/README.md

 ##### Important!
 As of Spring Boot 2.2.5 the Session bean is required for the proper functionality of the token-sessions system.
 Attempting to bypass this bean by working directly with a fresh HashMap will result in a bug that fills the HashMap with junk data and breaks functionality.
+This bean also holds a lastActive property used in the frontend to log out inactive users.

+### Facades
+The ClientFacade is an empty facade for all other facades to extend for polymorphism.
+The GenericFacade contains methods that should be available for all client types, including anonymous users (not logged in).
+Other facades behave as expected, defining available methods for each client type.

+### Controllers
+MvcConfiguration is a resource handler that directs Spring to correctly prioritize the Angular routing system over its internal mappings.
+WebConfig creates an injectable sessions bean for user sessions storage.

+### Login Manager
+The login manager directory contains the actual LoginManager which, as the name suggests, contains the login method called by user facades, as well as a ClientType enum for use in said function.
+Additionally, it is also home to the CouponExpirationDailyJob, a threaded script that checks for expired coupons once per day, or at termination, and clears them from the database.